-TEKCE redefines real estate with personalised PropTech services
+TEKCE Redefines Real Estate With Personalised Proptech Services

-(MENAFN- B2Press Online PR Service) With PropTech investments projected to reach $37 billion by 2025, the Real estate sector is poised for a dynamic transformation.
-International real estate group TEKCE leads this evolution with MyTEKCE, a platform that personalises property trades by centralising data and processes.
+(MENAFN- GlobeNewsWire - Nasdaq) International Real estate group TEKCE leads the evolution of the real estate industry with MyTEKCE, a platform that personalises property trades by centralising data and processes.

-MALAGA - The global real estate industry is poised for a significant technological shift, with property technology (PropTech) investments set to reach US$37 billion by the end of this year and approach US$90 billion by 2032, according to a report by Fortune Business Insights.
-This surge in so-called property technology spanning data analytics, artificial intelligence, and blockchain is reshaping how buyers and sellers interact, making transactions more accessible, transparent, and efficient.
+MALAGA, Spain, Dec.
+18, 2024 (GLOBE NEWSWIRE) -- The global real estate industry is poised for a significant technological shift, with property technology (PropTech) investments set to reach US$37 billion by the end of this year and approach US$90 billion by 2032, according to a report by Fortune Business Insights.

 Personalisation as a Growth Engine in the real estate industry

-“MyTEKCE marks a step change in how property is bought and sold,” says Özkan Tekce, TEKCE’s COO.
-“Real estate is a traditional industry that has operated with conventional methods for many years.
+“MyTEKCE marks a step change in how property is bought and sold,” says Özkan Tekce, TEKCE's COO .“Real estate is a traditional industry that has operated with conventional methods for many years.
 Our platform introduces a new era of personalisation, connecting buyers and sellers with unprecedented ease.
-By leveraging cutting-edge technologies, we not only accelerate sector growth but also deliver significant value to stakeholders.
 Through our new platform, developed on our website and with our professional team of 250 staff fluent in over 30 languages, we are bridging the gap between property sellers and buyers and ushering in a new era for the industry.”

 “We will soon launch dedicated member pages for Landlords and Partners.”